SumaSri8406/salesforce-training/Week1/Day3/README.md

 9. Relationships:
 Relationships connect two objects in Salesforce.

+College Management System Data Model:

+Department
+   ↓
+   ├── Student
+   ├── Faculty
+   └── Course

+Student ↔ Course

+Relationship Explanation:

-Student and Department:
+1. Student and Department:
 Many students can belong to one department.
+Example: CSE department has many students.
+Relationship Type: Lookup Relationship

-Faculty and Department:
+2. Faculty and Department:
 Many faculty members can belong to one department.
+Example: CSE department has many faculty members.
+Relationship Type: Lookup Relationship

-Course and Department:
+3. Course and Department:
 Many courses can belong to one department.
+Example: CSE department offers courses like DBMS, Java, and Salesforce.
+Relationship Type: Lookup Relationship

-Student and Course:
+4. Student and Course:
 One student can register for many courses, and one course can have many students.
+Example: One student can take Java and Salesforce.
+One Salesforce course can have many students.
+Relationship Type: Many-to-Many Relationship using a junction object called Enrollment.

 10. Formula Fields: